Open source, cognitive surplus, and precarity

 Internet adoption by people with less "free" time

-There's a whole "privilege" thread here, but the main point is that a lot of people who had a lot of free time got on the Internet and had the opportunity to participate in open source and other cognitive-surplus-capturing activities (such as MMORGs) a long time ago.
-New people joining are not coming in with the same economic and time advantages, even if they have access to the same creative and collaborative tools.
+There's a whole complex privilege thread here, but the main point is that open source as we know it began when a lot of people who had a lot of free time got on the Internet.
+They (fine, fine, we) had the opportunity to participate in open source and other cognitive-surplus-capturing activities (such as MMORGs).
+Many new people joining are not coming in with the same economic and time advantages, even if they have access to the same or better creative and collaborative tools.

 More competition to capture available cognitive surplus